Get Ready for The Big Game With $1,000 Off Samsung's Frame TV

-Get Ready for The Big Game With $1,000 Off Samsung's Frame TV This Weekend
+Samsung's Huge Super Bowl TV Sale Has All Sizes of The Frame TV Up to $1,000 Off Right Now

-If you're looking to save big on a new TV ahead of Super Bowl LVII on February 12, you can score unbeatable discounts on Samsung's The Frame TV.
+If you're looking to save big on a new TV ahead of Super Bowl LVII this Sunday, you can score unbeatable discounts on Samsung's The Frame TV.
 As a part of Samsung’s Big Game Sales Event, The Frame TV is on sale for up to $1,000 off.
-Samsung's best-selling Frame TV is not only one of the best QLED TVs out there, but all sizes of the 2022 model are now marked down to record-low prices for a limited time.
+Samsung's best-selling Frame TV is not only one of the best QLED TVs out there, but every size of the 2022 model is now marked down to record-low prices for a limited time.

 Save $1,000 on the 85" Frame TV at Samsung.